 Douglass-DIMACS Computing Corps (DDCC): DDCC seeks to broaden participation in computing through a multi-layered mentorship and leadership model.
 Undergraduate students in DDCC work with CS faculty and graduate students to design fun and interactive group activities for middle school girls to excite them about computing.
 They then bring these activities—building websites or using Scratch, Java or Finch Robot—to middle schools throughout the year, and they host fieldtrips for middle school students at Rutgers.
 DDCC provides undergraduates with community and mentoring, as these students become leaders, mentors, and ambassadors for computing with middle school girls.

-Summer Reconnect Workshops: Reconnect conferences expose faculty teaching undergraduates to current research topics that are relevant for classroom presentation.
-Each summer features a topic that is presented in a weeklong series of lectures and related activities led by an expert in the field.
+Summer Reconnect Workshops: Reconnect workshops expose faculty teaching undergraduates to current research topics that are relevant for classroom presentation.
+Each summer features a topic that is presented in a week-long series of lectures and related activities led by an expert in the field.
 Participants engage in research activities and in writing materials that will be useful in the classroom.

 MPE Materials for Undergraduate Classrooms: In an effort related to the world-wide Mathematics of Planet Earth program, DIMACS helped develop short modules for undergraduate classrooms that highlight topics associated with MPE.
 The one-day modules illustrate a core mathematics concept set in a context of specific planet Earth application.
 The modules are intended to challenge students to engage in a discussion about the MPE topic, while also observing the applicability of mathematics.